vvmisic/optimalPLD/README.md

   + `lambda_mat.csv`: Customer type probabilities (`\lambda^k` in the paper).
   + `revenues_mat.csv`: Marginal product profits/revenues (`\pi_i` in the paper).

-+ `optimalPLD_code`: Contains functions needed to formulate and solve the various optimization problems in the paper, as well as helper functions (such as `optimalPLD_createPath.jl`, which creates directory strings systematically).
++ `optimalPLD_code/`: Contains functions needed to formulate and solve the various optimization problems in the paper, as well as helper functions (such as `optimalPLD_createPath.jl`, which creates directory strings systematically).

   Each function is formatted to include documentation that can be accessed using the `?` functionality in Julia.
-For example, running the following (assuming current directory is `optimalPLD/optimalPLD_code`)
+For example, running the following (assuming current directory is `optimalPLD/optimalPLD_code/`)
   ```
   > include("optimalPLD_solveSAO_constraints.jl")
   > ? optimalPLD_solveSAO_constraints
   ```
   will output some information on how to use `optimalPLD_solveSAO_constraints` (which formulates and solves the main formulation of Bertsimas and Mišić).

-+ `optimalPLD_exec_scripts`: Contains scripts that can be executed to run the functions in `optimalPLD_code` on a large swathe of instances.
++ `optimalPLD_exec_scripts/`: Contains scripts that can be executed to run the functions in `optimalPLD_code/` on a large swathe of instances.
 Each script contains instructions on how to run it.
 For example,

   ```
   > julia MIOexpdata1_Comparison.jl 1 20
   ```

   will solve all four formulations and their relaxations directly, without any side constraints, for *n* = 100, 200, 500, 1000, *K* = 100, 200, 500, 1000.
-+ `optimalPLD_testing`: Upon execution of scripts in `optimalPLD_exec_scripts`, this  directory will contain directories with results (on, e.g., objective values and run times).
++ `optimalPLD_testing/`: Upon execution of scripts in `optimalPLD_exec_scripts/`, this  directory will contain directories with results (on, e.g., objective values and run times).